-Remember my patient spotlight, Carney?
-He likes to run at a fast clip for all his training runs – not his race pace, mind you, but faster than his easier pace.
+You may have read about my patient, Carney, who likes to run at a fast clip for all his training runs – not his race pace, mind you, but faster than his easier pace.

 As creating a training plan is not my strong suit, this post will focus on one thing only — why running easy is important.
 For many of my patients, the lack of this knowledge often contributes to why they show up at my door injured.